dzapletin/vue-composable-ui/docs/components/combobox.md

 - `Home` - Moves focus to the first item.
 - `End` - Moves focus to the last item.
 - `Escape` - Closes the listbox.

+## ComboboxInput

+An input field with events and triggers attached to it to work inside a combobox.
+Has no properties.

 ## ComboboxOptions